RProDigest/Applied-ML/BAN6440/Week2/README.md

 This project uses synthetic data to demonstrate how to apply a tuned XGBoost Model for effective Inventory Management in the fast-moving consumer goods sector (FMGC).
 XGboost is tuned using Optuna.
 The project is implemented in a Jupyter Notebook, demonstrating feature engineering, hyperparameter tuning, and model evaluation using synthetic data.

+A comparison is made between a Baseline XGBoost Model and an Optuna Tuned XGBoost Model

 ## Authors